-Change in appeal process for plagiarism
+Appeal process for plagiarism

 The student may appeal the committee’s judgment.
 To do so, the student must write a letter, refuting the judgment, and submit it to the academic integrity committee and VPFAA within seven (7) days of the date printed on the Student Outcome Letter.
 The VPFAA will review the committee’s decision, instructor and chair or program director’s report, and student’s appeal and will respond in writing to the student, instructor, chair or program director, committee, and appropriate dean within seven (7) days.
 As the VPFAA reviews materials, they may also consult the student, instructor, chair or program director, and/or committee to help inform their decision.
 The VPFAA’s decision is final and may not be appealed.